-When it comes to sex, there are many different ways to do it.
-And even more ways to describe it.
-Whether it’s euphemisms for blow jobs, whispered dirty talk that you’ve invented with partners to describe your favourite move, or Cosmo’s creatively named sex positions.
-Recently we were introduced to the word ‘outercourse’ (thanks, CNN!), and as it neatly describes one of our favourite kinds of sex, we thought we’d write a brief guide.
+This Ultimate Guide to Outercourse will introduce you to one of pleasure’s undiscovered gems.
+We were only recently introduced to the word ‘outercourse’ (thanks, CNN!), and as it neatly describes one of our favourite kinds of sex, we thought we’d write a brief guide.
 What exactly is outercourse?
-And what outercourse tips and tricks can you explore in your own bedroom (or living room, or kitchen, or… you get the idea)?
+And what outercourse tips and tricks can you explore in your own bedroom?
+Or living room, or kitchen, or… you get the idea.

 What is outercourse?

-Generally, when we write about it here, we call it ‘non-penetrative sex’.
-But neither ‘outercourse’ nor ‘non-penetrative sex’ really works as a label, because they’re both defined by their relationship to what many people consider ‘standard’ sex: i.e. penetration.
+Generally, when we write about outercourse here, we call it ‘non-penetrative sex’.
+But neither ‘outercourse’ nor ‘non-penetrative sex’ really works as a label.
+They’re both defined by their relationship to what many people consider ‘standard’ sex: i.e. penetration.
 Outercourse is the opposite of intercourse.
 Non-penetrative sex is the opposite of penetrative sex, and so on.

-It’s a bit of a conundrum, and its born from society’s fairly rigid view that there is a ‘right’ and a ‘wrong’ way to have sex – that penetration is the pinnacle of sexual experience, and everything else is just foreplay.
+It’s a conundrum, born from society’s rigid view that there is a ‘right’ and ‘wrong’ way to have sex.
+This misconception sees penetration as the pinnacle of sexual experience, and everything else as just foreplay.
 We’ve tackled this misconception before: sex does not have to be about penetration.
 In fact, sex is about consensual pleasure, whatever form that takes.

 Why is outercourse important?

-Firstly, there are plenty of people who will go through life never wanting – or being able – to have ‘intercourse’, i.e. penetrative sex.
-Everyone’s body works differently, and although there are plenty of people who will achieve pleasure and orgasm from penetration, there will be many who prefer other kinds of stimulation – manual or oral, for example.
+Plenty of people go through life never wanting – or being able – to have ‘intercourse’, i.e. penetrative sex.
+Everyone’s body works differently.
+Although there are people who achieve pleasure and orgasm from penetration, there are many who prefer other kinds of stimulation.
+That could mean manual, oral, or otherwise.
 What’s more, there are many people who are unable to get or sustain an erection, and who therefore can’t take part in penetrative sex.
 Others may suffer from conditions such as vaginismus which make penetrative sex uncomfortable or downright painful.

-Focusing only on penetrative sex can lead to a lot of these people feeling not just left out of sexual discourse, but actually make them feel ‘broken’ in some way.
-Like they cannot enjoy physical pleasure, because their body doesn’t work in the exact way they have been shown in sex education classes or seen in porn.
+Focusing only on penetrative sex can lead to a lot of people feeling left out of sexual discourse.
+It can actually make them feel ‘broken’ in some way.
+As if they cannot enjoy pleasure because their body doesn’t work the way they’ve seen commonly portrayed.

 Outercourse, aka ‘non-penetrative sex‘, can open up new avenues of sexual exploration for these people, and it can also help us broaden everyone’s sexual horizons by taking the focus off what’s ‘expected’ and shining a light on different kinds of pleasure.

-This one is a bit tricky and requires some manual dexterity, but if you’re up for the challenge it’s well worth the effort!
-First you’ll need a lot of lube – all over your genitals, and you partner’s, and your dominant hand as well.
+This requires some manual dexterity, but if you’re up for the challenge it’s well worth the effort!
+First, you’ll need a lot of lube – all over your genitals, and your partner’s, and your dominant hand as well.
 The idea with this is to masturbate your partner while at the same time stimulating yourself.

 For instance, if your partner has a penis and you have a clit, wrap your hand around their penis then sit close enough to them that your hand is also in contact with your clit.
 If they lie down and you sit on top facing them you should be able to position yourself so that the knuckles of your thumb rest against your clit while your fingers grip their shaft.
 If you both have clits, you should again be able to position yourselves closely so that your fingers touch both of you at once.